mitmedialab/space_enabled_reading_list/START HERE.md

 ## How do I add a new reference?

-The easiest way is to go to [[template]] and copy the contents into a new file. then just fill out the various parts.
+The easiest way is to go to the [[reference]] template and copy the contents into a new file. then just fill out the various parts.
+You can use the Template plugin (under Core plugins) to streamline the process, as desribed [here](https://help.obsidian.md/Plugins/Templates).
 Make sure you slot it into at least one of the field tag categories (feel free to use multiple).
 And add whatever additional tags strike your fancy!

 ---